operator-framework/olm-docs/content/en/docs/Tasks/creating-operator-manifests.md

       kind: Memcached
 ```

-Dependency resolution and ownership is discussed more in depth in the [Concepts section](/docs/concepts/olm-architecture/dependency-resolution).
+Dependency resolution and ownership is discussed more in depth in the [here][dependency-resolution-doc].

 ```yaml
 apiVersion: operators.coreos.com/v1alpha1